Is talk cheap? If so, why are we so concerned with who pays for it?

 Of course it is easy for me to glibly say “it is probably healthier to detach political agendas and group membership”, but this is hard in practice because in fact many agendas do naturally attach to groups, with identifiable differentiating characteristics.
 Queer liberation is likely to be proportionally less salient for the heterosexually invested, for example, and people who have it good under the current system might prefer to think there is nothing wrong with it rather than admit new people to the in-group who might have some notes.

-Handling this, in practice, is hard.
+Handling that, in practice, is hard.
 I am open to suggestions.

 Prescriptive language use

-Does inclusive language increase inclusion?
-A salient case study for me is gender-inclusive language and there are some further musings there, although they are not particularly deep either.
+Does inclusive language increase inclusion in other ways?
+A salient case study for me is “gender-fair language” and there are some further musings there, although they are not particularly deep either.

 But maybe language-to-change-individual-behaviour directly is not the aim, language-to-change-organisational-behaviour is.
 Perhaps using gender inclusive language, as a slightly tedious thing to orchestrate, is an effective signal of institutional commitment to non-discrimination.
-That is certainly why I attempt to use inclusive language, even though I personally sceptical that this small change in itself will do anything to my own latent sexism.
-If that is table stakes for more substantive action, it does not seem to me personally unaffordable, because actually I would like to address my own and organisational latent sexism.
+That is certainly why I attempt to use inclusive language despite my skepticism about the direct method of action.
+If that is table stakes for more substantive action, it does seems affordable to me personally, because actually I would like to address my own and organisational latent sexism and am prepared to pay for it to operate in an organisation which was good at that.

-But maybe these small gestures are unaffordable, because frequently discussing such linguistic manoeuvres leads to a pernicious type of invasive argument which I think of as a tokenism versus table stakes debate.
+But maybe these small gestures are not affordable in practice, because frequently discussing such linguistic manoeuvres leads to a pernicious and potentially counterproductive type of invasive argument which I think of as a tokenism versus table stakes debate.

 The Equity Trainees is poignant.